 Notable among Johnson's New York prints are those that capture the essence of Harlem's fashion, music, and dance.
 This print, entitled Blind Singer, shows a pair of musicians in an open-air performance that was common on the city's bustling streets.
 The composition's flatness, pure color, and orchestrated angularity endow this still image with a sense of rhythmic motion and dynamic energy.

-from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
-220
+Publication excerpt from an essay by Judy Hecker, in Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
+220.